 Meleager read a flicker of despondency in Ri's eyes and had his last question ready when it was his turn again.

 The austere tone caught the Chancellor's attention with its depth of worrying.

-Dropping the loaf of bread, he put her mind at ease.
+Dropping his loaf of bread, he put her mind at ease.
 "Ri, the Conqueror of the Realm will be fine.
 Trust me."

-Ri wanted to confirm if he was made Regent again while the Conqueror was away, but thoughts of Iona's statement caused her to seek knowledge about her origins.
+Ri wanted to confirm if he was made Regent again, whilst the Conqueror was away, but thoughts of Iona's statement caused her to seek information about her origin.

 "Where am I from?"

 "Who are my parents?"
 She espied his cyan orbs, pondering why tears couldn't fall from hers.
 "I've never gave it any profound consideration, until now.
 I want to cry, but speculate that you can't shed tears for a life you haven't known."